Jake Roberts: All Elite Wrestling (2019–present)

 In 2019 during The Road to All Out, Roberts appeared as a dealer at a blackjack table dealing cards to Women's Casino Battle Royale participants, referring to his infamous "you wanna play 21?" promo from 1999.
-On March 4, 2020, he made a surprise appearance on AEW Dynamite, interrupting Cody.
-In his promo, Roberts claimed that he had a "client" incoming to AEW to bring him down, hinting that he would be a manager for a new talent.
+On March 4, 2020, he made a surprise appearance on AEW Dynamite, interrupting Cody and warning him that he had a "client" incoming to AEW to bring him down.
 On March 11, 2020, Roberts revealed Lance Archer as his new client.
-Archer was announced as a participant for the tournament for the AEW TNT Championship; he defeated Colt Cabana in the quarter finals, and Dustin Rhodes in the semi-finals.
-At Double or Nothing on May 23, 2020, Archer lost the final to Cody Rhodes after Mike Tyson prevented Roberts from interfering on Archer's behalf in the finals match for the new AEW TNT Championship.
+Roberts would manage Archer during the tournament for the AEW TNT Championship, where Archer was able to make it to the finals at Double or Nothing on May 23, 2020, before losing to Cody Rhodes after Mike Tyson prevented Roberts from interfering on Archer's behalf.
 In July 2021, Roberts announced he had signed a 2-year contract extension with AEW.
-In 2022, Roberts would reunite with Archer, who at the time also aligned himself with American Top Team leader Dan Lambert, during Archer's feud with Adam Page for the AEW World Heavyweight Championship.
-Roberts would accompany Archer to the ring during Archer's match with Wardlow on the April 27, 2022 episode of Dynamite.
+In 2022, Roberts would reunite with Archer, who at the time also aligned himself with American Top Team leader Dan Lambert, during Archer's feud with Adam Page for the AEW World Championship.
+Roberts would continue to sporadically appear with Archer throughout 2022 and 2023.

 On February 1, 2023, it was announced that Roberts, along with Mark Henry, Paul Wight, and Shawn Dean was named a special advisor in AEW's community outreach program, titled AEW Together.
 In a press release, their roles were explained as "they will bring their experience and passion for community relations to help identify partner organizations across the country, assist in incorporating talent participation and provide counsel on enhancing activations."

-Professional wrestling persona
+On the October 8, 2024 episode of Dynamite, Roberts acquired La Facción Ingobernable or LFI (Rush, Dralístico, and The Beast Mortos) from Don Callis in exchange for Lance Archer.
+Roberts would manage the group until November, before being taken off television.
+In February 2025, LFI returned without Roberts.